HoldOnBro/Actions-OpenWrt/README.md

 The '\*.config' files in this repository are for N1, Newifi_D2 and G-Dock coz these are the devices I have.

-Feel free to [fork](https://github.com/HoldOnBro/Actions-OpenWrt/generate) or just pull [my docker image](https://hub.docker.com/r/minirailgun/openwrt-aarch64/tags) to save time,  the image will be updated everyday.
+Feel free to [fork](https://github.com/HoldOnBro/Actions-OpenWrt/generate) or just pull [my docker image](https://hub.docker.com/r/minirailgun/openwrt-aarch64/tags) to save time, docker image will be updated everyday.

 ## Usage